 Former RAW chief reflects on India’s secret service and its failings

-Spies are useless if they do not or cannot engage with the ‘enemy’ but for the past three decades, writes Dulat, Indian Intelligence agencies have done just the opposite
+Spies are useless if they do not or cannot engage with the ‘enemy’ but for the past three decades Indian Intelligence agencies have done just the opposite, writes Dulat

 India’s spies and spymasters do not usually write their memoirs.
 This is in keeping with bureaucrats, judges, ministers and such like elsewhere in the subcontinent who, when they do write, usually put out works exculpating their actions while condemning their circumstances or their peers.